What is a Type 2 Face Mask? - Knowing the right medical face mask for the job

 Lastly, we have the FFP class.
 'FFP' simply stands for “filtering facepiece”, with the number indicating the level of protection.
 Each mask in this section boasts a BFE of 99.9% and all meet the guidelines from The WHO for protection against viral transmissions (such as Covid-19).
 While these are used extensively in healthcare, they are also used in a number of other industries such as agriculture, construction, pharmaceuticals and woodworking.
 Due to its thickness and greater level of protection, the FFP3 is recommended for the removal of asbestos and other hazardous tasks.

-Phew!
-That about covers it.
+And that about covers it!
 Hopefully this knowledge helps you feel more confident when choosing the right masks for you.

 Looking for masks at the lowest price you'll find?